Metsker/smart-favorites-v2/README.md

 ## Known issues

-- Rearrange of the categories is currently possible only through the "FavoritesData" asset
+- Rearrangement of the categories is currently possible only through the "FavoritesData" asset